sheryew/tp/docs/UserGuide.md

 - ExportCommand provides HR employees a way to download employees' data into CSV format.
 - The exported file_name.csv will be found in the Exported_CSVs folder.
 - A maximum of one file_name has to be provided.
 File_name can comprise alphanumeric and special characters.
+- To export only a subset of employees, user should perform filtering before exporting.

 Examples:
 - `list` followed by `export all_data` will download all employees' attributes into a csv file.
+- `list d/Engineering` then `export engineering_team` will only download employees in engineering department.

 ![ExportCSVBeforeAfter](images/export.png)